Fahersto/Enterprise/Enterprise/doxygen/Systems/Input.md

 In %Enterprise, input devices are referred to as **controllers**.
 Controllers can either be gamepads or the keyboard and mouse.

-%Enterprise enumerates all connected controllers using an integer `typedef`, ControllerID (not to be confused with [ControlID](@ref Enterprise::ControlID)).
+%Enterprise enumerates all connected controllers using an integer `typedef`, Input::ControllerID (not to be confused with Enterprise::ControlID).
 ControllerIDs are assigned according to the following rules:

 * ControllerID 0 represents a *null* connection.
 * ControllerID 1 represents the keyboard and mouse.